carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

 ```
 **Note**: This is one way of packaging helm chart.
 Another way is to use `imgpkg` bundle to store the helm chart itself and then reference it.

 **3. Create Package Repository**: A package repository is a collection of packages and their metadata.
-We will use `imgpkg` bundle to create package repository.
+We will use `imgpkg` bundle to create Package Repository.

 For the purpose of this tutorial, we will run an unsecured local docker registry.
 In the real world please be safe and use appropriate security measures.